ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 # Required Proxy State {#mappings}

-In the methods defined in this document, the proxy is aware of the QUIC Connection IDs being used by proxied connections, along with the sockets (UDP addresses and ports) used to communicate with the client and the target.
-Tracking Connection IDs in this way allows the proxy to reuse sockets for multiple connections and support the forwarding mode of proxying.
+In the methods defined in this document, the proxy is aware of the QUIC Connection IDs being used by proxied connections, along with the UDP sockets (IP addresses and ports) used to communicate with the client and the target.
+Tracking Connection IDs in this way allows the proxy to reuse server-facing sockets for multiple connections and support the forwarding mode of proxying.

-A QUIC Connection ID identifies the receiver of a packet, and is defined by the receiver.
+A QUIC Connection ID identifies the receiver of a packet, and is chosen by the receiver.

 A Connection ID that is defined by the client of HTTP/3 proxy, and is used to route packets from the target server to the client when it is a Destination Connection ID,